NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 > This is #4 in a [very long series of posts]({% post_url blog/2016-02-03-stack-overflow-a-technical-deconstruction %}) on Stack Overflow's architecture.
 Previous post (#3): [Stack Overflow: How We Do Deployment - 2016 Edition]({% post_url blog/2016-05-03-stack-overflow-how-we-do-deployment-2016-edition %})

-<div style="max-width:400px;text-align: center;margin: 0 auto;">
-![You are being monitored!]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Monitored.png)
-</div>

-So...what is monitoring?
+What is monitoring?
 As far as I can tell, it means different things to different people.
 But we more or less agree on the concept.
 I think.
 Maybe.
 Let's find out!
+When someone says monitoring, I think of:

+<div style="max-width:400px;text-align: center;margin: 0 auto;">
+![You are being monitored!]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Monitored.png)
+</div>

+...but evidently some people think of other things.
+Those people are obviously wrong, but let's continue.
-I see it as the process of keeping an eye on your stuff, like a security guard sitting at a desk full of cameras somewhere.
+When I'm not a walking zombie after reading a 10,000 word blog post some idiot wrote, I see monitoring as the process of keeping an eye on your stuff, like a security guard sitting at a desk full of cameras somewhere.
 Sometimes they fall asleep - that's monitoring going down.
 Sometimes they're distracted with a doughnut delivery - that's an upgrade outage.
 Sometimes the camera is on a loop - I don't know where I was going with that one, but someone's probably robbing you.